Own a Lift? 3 Key Lift Regulations You Need to Know

 As an owner, there are three regulations to consider; the first is the risk of manual handling; the others go hand in hand and govern the use of lifting equipment - PUWER and LOLER.
 A little more about each is below:

 1. Manual Handling Regulations

-You have a legal duty to protect your staff from potential injury caused by inappropriate manual handling.
+You have a legal duty of care to protect your staff from potential injury caused by inappropriate manual handling.
 As a business owner, you would be deemed responsible by the health and safety executive, if you have placed unfair or dangerous demands on your staff by not supplying an efficient way of moving goods in the event of an accident or injury.

 An example of this would be your staff frequently taking heavy or cumbersome goods up and down the stairs every day.

 These regulations are covered in our Manual handling post as they are the core guidance for businesses who need to move goods frequently and regularly.